There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate an ability to gather information relevant to a field of enquiry; (2) plan, manage and execute an independent project in their discipline; and (3) organise and present scientific results orally and in writing in a professional manner.

-- Typically this unit is assessed in the following ways: (1) research article and (2) research seminar.
+- Indicative assessments in this unit are as follows: (1) research article and (2) research seminar.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Successful completion of Or Enrolment in One Unit(s) APHB5522 Science Research Project Part 2

 - Contact hours